pagodingo/notes-pega/pega-4-2.md

 > Next to `When`, there is an arrow `>` that displays additional parameters (required & optional) for each method.

-Additional Actiity configurations (tabs) :
+Additional Activity configurations (tabs) :

 - Parameters
 - Pages & Classes